 Xylitol: The Artificial Sweetener That Can Be Fatal to Dogs

-Xylitol is an artificial sweetener commonly used in sugarless gums, and it can be fatal to dogs.
-And unfortunately since more companies have been using it in their products there have been more reports of xylitol poisonings.
+Xylitol is an artificial sweetener used in many sugarless gums and candies, and unfortunately it can be fatal to dogs.
+And sadly since it’s still used in many products, the number of animal poisonings continues to increase.

 The number of cases animal poison control centers handle has substantially increased.
 In 2014, the Pet Poison Helpline had 2,700 cases involving xylitol or products in which xylitol was suspected. – VPI Pet Insurance